247321453/DataEditorX/README.md

 data/cardinfo_xxx.txt for card information

 Each line in language_english.txt/cardinfo_english.txt is separate by a Tab.
 Translate the content on the right of Tab then put them in language_xxx.txt/cardinfo_xxx.txt.

+## Special Features of KoishiDEX
+1. The format of scripts will be in Koishi-Style when creating new scripts.
+Also the module script to be required will be adjustable.
+2. Scripts of Non-Pendulum Normal monsters will be openable, for creating module scripts.
+3. Will ignore the card alias when opening a script.